 A computer can automatically score the assessment and provide students with immediate feedback on their performance.

-Online assessment creators have a variety of features to prevent cheating.
+Online assessment creators have a variety of features to prevent cheating and unauthorized access.

 Create tests and even individual questions once and reuse them easily on other assessments.